 All of our rules are about creating a safe learning environment, based on kindness and respect for others.
 Everyone attending our classes and social events must abide by our code of conduct.
 You can talk to a teacher about this at any time.
 Let us know if you have any questions!

 5. How do I become the dancer I was born to be?!

 Practice, practice, practice!
 We try and offer practice opportunities throughout the blocks – so keep an eye out on our Facebook page.
 You’ll advance quicker if you also take some time at home to practise your triples and other footwork patterns.

 As well as regular practice, try to get along to as many workshop weekends as possible.
 Swing events with weekend workshops happen all over the country – come and chat to us for more details.
-Our own swing festival will be in June this year and will give you exposure to great out-of-town teachers with an intensive learning experience to super boost your dancing!
+Our own swing festival is over Queen’s Birthday Weekend in June – this event will give you exposure to great out-of-town teachers and an intensive learning experience to super boost your dancing!

 Private lessons can also be great for specific feedback on your own dancing to take you to the next level.

 If you’ve still got questions, let us know!
 You can contact us using the contact link below.